cwf2/dices-client/readme.md

-Example code demonstrating the DICES API.
+Python client library for working with the DICES database of Greek and Roman epic speeches.

 ⚠️ Work in progress: caveat qui utitur.